School Curriculum

 Our Curriculum intent is underpinned by the National Curriculum and ensures that, at each stage of their learning journey, each child acquires a rich bank of knowledge and skills.
 Our aim is to expose children to the best authors, artists, musicians etc. and make sure that learning is made memorable and committed to the long-term memory by repeating concepts, making links and building upon previous learning.
 As retrieval becomes embedded in our curriculum, we encourage learning through a sequenced curriculum map.

-As a Primary school that teaches mixed age classes our topics and units are planned using a 2 yearly cycle and include objectives and knowledge from the year groups within each class.
-We have been working very closely with one of our ‘sister’ schools within the Trust to develop shared curriculum principles and documents, using recognised and quality schemes of work, whilst retaining each school’s identity and interests.
+During the summer term of 22/23 we were working very closely with one of our ‘sister’ schools within the Trust to develop shared curriculum principles and documents, using recognised and quality schemes of work, whilst retaining each school’s identity and interests.
 I would like to take the opportunity to acknowledge and thank the help and support from Miss Woodison at Thompson Primary School.
 This work between the schools will continue and more documentation will be added to this page as we continue to refine and review our curriculum in the future.

 For details regarding each class Curriculum please click upon each class within the menu at the top of this page, these will include curriculum maps and knowledge organisers which demonstrate the knowledge that we are teaching.